eon3275/PB-FFL-Image-Reconstruction/README.md

 ![Error Map](results/Comparison_Error.png)

 ## Full Paper
 Detailed theoretical backgrounds and experimental results can be found in the original bachelor's thesis.

-Please note that the paper is written in Korean.
+**Please note: The original thesis is written in KOREAN.**
 * [Patch-based Focal Frequency Loss for Image Reconstruction (PDF)](Patch-based%20Focal%20Frequency%20Loss%20For%20Image%20Reconstruction.pdf)

 ## Repository Structure